Protocentral/protocentral_sensything/docs/Setting up with ESP-IDF.md

        git submodule update --init
  ```

-Setup path to ESP-IDF – toolchain program access ESP-IDF using IDF_PATH
-Remember to replace back-slashes with forward-slashes in the original Windows path.
+Setup path to ESP-IDF – toolchain program access ESP-IDF using IDF_PATH.Remember to replace back-slashes with forward-slashes in the original Windows path.
 ```c
        printenv IDF_PATH
 ```